 - 1. Copy the element in the ladder file that you want to place in the Force List. - 2.
-Open or activate the Force List Window. - 3.
-Position the focus in the Force List Window grid and paste the selection. - If you are in a blank row, the variable you are entering will fill that row. - If you are in a row that already contains a variable, the new variable will appear in a row above the existing one. - If you are in a row that is highlighted, the new variable will replace that row. - 4.
+Open or activate the Force List Window. - Position the focus in the Force List Window grid and paste the selection.
+If you are in a blank row, the variable you are entering will fill that row.
+If you are in a row that already contains a variable, the new variable will appear in a row above the existing one.
+If you are in a row that is highlighted, the new variable will replace that row. - If you are in a row that is highlighted, the new variable will replace that row. - 4.
 Enter a value in the Value column.
 An error message will appear if the value you enter is out of range, incompatible, etc. - 5.
 Check the Force Enable and/or Group Enable column.